Music of Israel: Music and the military

-Galei Tzahal, the radio station operated by the IDF, has played a significant role in the dissemination and support of original Israeli music.
-Galei Tzahal began broadcasting in 1950 and has devoted a substantial portion of its airtime to popular music.

 The music produced by the military ensembles and broadcast by Galei Tzahal was generally not specifically military in nature; most of the songs were of a general character.
 However, the IDF regarded music as a valuable tool for public messaging and occasionally sponsored the creation of songs on topics it considered significant.
-For instance, lyricist Haim Hefer was invited to spend a week with the elite commando unit "Haruv" and to compose a song based on that experience.
+For instance, lyricist Haim Hefer was invited to spend a week with the elite commando unit Haruv and to compose a song based on that experience.
 The resulting song was "Yesh Li Ahuv BeSayeret Haruv" ("I Have a Lover in the Haruv Commando Unit"), with music by Yair Rosenblum.